kronoc/scheduled-messaging/README.md

 This module provides a few features to make life working with JMS and Spring a little easier:

-* A message producer to make it easier to send JMS messages without faffing about.
+* A message producer to make it easier to send JMS messages.
+* A means of sending and recieving delayed messages.
-* A drop in replacement for Spring's DefaultMessageListenerContainer which lets you use something similar to ActiveMQ 5.4's delayed message functionality without having to use that broker.
+* A drop-in replacement for Spring's DefaultMessageListenerContainer which lets you use something similar to ActiveMQ 5.4's delayed message functionality without having to use that broker.

 Maven Dependency
 -----------------